AdobeDocs/experience-manager-xml-documentation-learn.en/help/tutorials/release-info/deploy-xml-on-aemaacs.md

 description: Learn how to add [!DNL AEM Guides] to your [!DNL AEM as a Cloud Service] environment
 exl-id: a1e020c2-360c-4d71-b5fd-8179d9ceacda
 ---
-# [!DNL AEM Guides] for [!DNL AEM as a Cloud Service] deployment
+# [!DNL AEM Guides] as a Cloud Service deployment

-Learn how to add [!DNL AEM Guides] to your [!DNL AEM as a Cloud Service] environment.
+Learn how to add [!DNL Guides] to your [!DNL AEM as a Cloud Service] environment.

 ## Manual deployment via Cloud Manager git pipeline